json-ql/jsonql-core/README.md

 ... etc.

-Besides frames we also provide data fetchers working with from various sources (JPA, Hibernate, Hibernate Search, ElasticSearch etc).
+Besides frames we also provide data fetchers working with various sources (JPA, Hibernate, Hibernate Search, ElasticSearch etc).
 Please browse related repositories [here](https://github.com/json-ql).

 ## How to use